DaveYuan23/StyleCLIP-Pytorch_Happydog/README.md

    - **Identity Loss**: Ensures that the identity of the image remains unchanged while allowing modifications to other visual features (e.g., hairstyle, expression, presence of glasses, etc.).
 The identity loss is calculated using a pre-trained ArcFace network for face recognition.

 3. **Finding the Optimized $$w$$**:
    We find the optimized $$w$$ by solving the optimization problem through gradient descent.
 The gradient of the objective function is backpropagated while freezing the pre-trained StyleGAN and CLIP models.
+Typically, using an epoch count of 150 to 250 will yield decent results.
+The $\lambda 2$ parameter usually ranges from 0.02 to 0.06, depending on the extent to which you want to change your photo.
+The $\lambda_ID$ parameter is only appied when editing human faces.

 ## Getting Started